ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 Alternative designs can be placed under as style name like "myownalternative".
 {% endversion %}

-Once ready, move the `myown` folder into the schematics folder and start your game.
+Once ready, move the `myown` folder into the blueprints folder and start your game.
 You should be able to see it with the the build tool.

 **Note:** Remember that you need the appropriate hut in your inventory to be able to see the schematics in the build tool.